integraloftheday/Portfolio/projects/2ThetaLabs.md

 In Fall 2021, as part of AME 494, Designing for Dreamscape, my peers and I created a virtual reality experience utilizing *[Dreamscape Immersive](https://www.dreamscapeimmersive.com/)* VR technology.
 The narrative focussed on what the future could become without action against climate change.

 ### Role
 I was one of the developers and I focussed on backend development.
 This included interfacing with the *Dreamscape* SDK to create: haptic sensations (floors rumbling, and fans blowing) and story and experience triggers.
-Additionally, I implemented a multiplayer data transfer servers allowing individuals to pass data (images) across different narative timelines.
+Additionally, I implemented a multiplayer data transfer servers allowing individuals to pass data (images) across different narrative timelines.

 ### Technologies Used
 The experience was programmed in the Unity Game engine, which interfaced with the *Dreamscape Immersive* SDK and virtual reality Pod.
 The Pod is a full room with full bodying and props tracking, floor hapitcs, and wind haptics.